Download the 'Training Budget Calculator'

 Method 3: Training budget as a per cent of salary

-This nex metric – training budget driven by overall salaries – is a beneficial one for a Professional Services training budget.
+This nex metric – training budget driven by overall salaries – is a beneficial one for a training budget.
 It more accurately links training needs with human capital.
 For example, growth in salaries through new hires should, therefore, result in a higher training budget to support induction processes.
 This metric can also be examined on a per industry basis for extra accuracy.

 Method 4: Training budget versus training outcome